 - Turn the heat to medium high and cook the fish for 3-4 minutes.

-- Flip the salmon fillets to the other side and add 1 tbsp butter to the pan.
+- Flip the salmon fillets to the other side and add 1 tablespoon butter to the pan.
 Use a spoon to pour some of the butter onto the salmon as it cooks.

 - Cook salmon over medium high heat for another 3-4 minutes and immeditaley remove from the pan.